-Where school staff are delivering lessons online or virtually (e.g. to children unable to attend school due to COVID-19 or ill health), all such lessons will be delivered in accordance with the school's safeguarding
+Where school staff are delivering lessons online or virtually (e.g. to children unable to attend school due to COVID-19 or ill health), all such lessons will be delivered in accordance with the school's safeguarding and child protection, staff behaviour (code of conduct) and acceptable use of ICT policies.
+This will ensure that the school's filtering and monitoring software is enabled.

-The school will take account of guidance from DfE in relation to the planning and delivery of online learning when it is issued; as well as nationally recognised guidance including guidance from the UK Safer Internet Centre on safe remote learning and London Grid for Learning on the use of videos and livestreaming.
+The school will take account of guidance from DfE in relation to the planning and delivery of online learning when it is issued; as well as nationally recognised guidance including quidance from the UK Safer Internet Centre on safe remote learning and London Grid for Learning on the use of videos and livestreaming.

 Staff will always use school/service owned devices and accounts for the delivery of online/virtual lessons/tutorials.
 Where possible, applications that facilitate the recording of lessons will be used subject to data protection and retention/storage guidelines.
-School leaders will randomly sample recorded lessons in order to safeguard pupils/students and staff and to ensure that policies are being followed.
+School leaders will randomly sample recorded lessons in order to safeguard pupils and staff and to ensure that policies are being followed.